Neural network for excess noise estimation in continuous-variable quantum key distribution under composable finite-size

-In this work, we will consider the coherent-state protocol with Gaussian modulation \cite{GG02, Weedbrook2004}.
+In this work, we will consider the coherent-state protocol with Gaussian modulation \cite{GG02}.
 The protocol starts with Alice preparing $N$ displaced vacuum states $\lvert q_i + i p_i \rangle$ by modulating both the amplitude and phase quadratures.
 The displacements $q_i$ and $p_i$ are independent random variables drawn from the normal distribution $\mathcal{N}(0,V_A)$.
 These states are transmitted over an untrusted channel with transmission $T$ and excess noise $\xi$, assumed to be under Eve’s control.
-Upon reception, Bob performs heterodyne detection by splitting each state on a balanced beam splitter and measuring both quadratures simultaneously.
+Upon reception, Bob performs homodyne detection by switching randomly between the phase and amplitude quadratures.
 Here, Alice’s use of modulation to prepare these states constitutes a prepare-and-measure protocol, known to have an entanglement-based equivalent \cite{Grosshans2003}, which is used for the security analysis \cite{Garcia2006}.

 For Gaussian channels, the relationship between the signal sent by Alice and the signal received by Bob is given by the linear model